isomerpages/govtech-im8/_catalog/Container Security.md

 ### Control Recommendations

-Runtime protection tools, such as AWS EKS Protection, Microsoft Defender for Containers or Falco, monitor threats and changes to running containers.
+Runtime protection tools, such as AWS EKS Protection, Microsoft Defender for Containers, or Falco, monitor threats and changes to running containers.
 Vulnerable container instances should be isolated for investigation and replaced with rebuilt and patched images.
 To avoid persistence if patches do not exist, the container instance should be replaced frequently with an un-compromised image until a patch released.
 These tools replace Malware Protection (IS-7) and EDR (IS-8) in container environments.

 ### Risk Statement